AbeerAlghamdi1/SDA_Data_Science_Final_Project/README.md

 ### **Objectives:**

-1. Understanding the core reasons for the high turnover rate.
+1. Determine which factors have a high effect on employees turnover rate.
 2. Create a model that can predict whether an employee will leave the company or not.